Slow down to speed up

 What we might lose sight of is: Which track are we on?
 And where is it heading?
 And why?

 When we get busy, including multiple perspectives to shine a light on an issue becomes a challenge.
-Of course, it can be provoking to a leader with a busy schedule to be asked to carve out time to listen to many perspectives and to develop solutions over the course of numerous iterations.
-And if the value of doing so is not obvious, is seems even more unlikely to happen.
+Of course, it can be provoking for a leader with a busy schedule to be asked to carve out time to listen to many perspectives and t develop solutions throughout numerous iterations.
+And if the value of doing so is not obvious, it seems even more unlikely to happen.
 However, including perspectives is an investment!
-Not just in the inclusive environment, but also in the efficient problem solving.
+Not just in an inclusive environment but also in the efficient problem-solving.

 The Courage to Slow Down